Stability of vacuum for the Boltzmann Equation with moderately soft potentials: Estimates involving the Boltzmann kernel

-The first factor is bounded easily and for the second one we use pre-post collisional change of variables.
-Finally, we apply Cauchy Schwarz in space and multiply and divide by $(1+t)^{1+\delta}$. \end{proof} \begin{lemma} For $\gamma+2s\in (0,2]$ and $|\alpha|+|\beta|+|\omega|=10$, we have the following bound,
+To bound we use the regular change of variables $v\to v'$ and then proceed as in \lref{top_order_comm_weights}.
+Finally, we apply Cauchy--Schwarz in space and multiply and divide by $(1+t)^{1+\delta}$. \end{proof} \begin{lemma} For $\gamma+2s\in (0,2]$ and $|\alpha|+|\beta|+|\omega|=10$, we have the following bound,

 where $\mathbb{I}-\mathbb{VI}$ are the same as defined in \lref{main_boltz_estimates}. \end{lemma} \begin{proof} We use the singularity decompostion from \eref{sing_decom_top_order}.
-For $k<0$, we use the first estimate of \lref{trivial_est_1} and \lref{trivial_est_2} with $g$ as $f$, $\der g$ as $g$ and $h$ to get that
+For $k<0$, we use the first estimate of \lref{trivial_est_1} and \lref{trivial_est_2} with $g$ as $\mf$, $\der g$ as $\mg$ and $\mh$ to get that

 Now summing over $k<0$, we get that